synthizer/synthizer/manual/src/concepts/effects.md

 algorithm that feeds sources to more than one reverb at a time.

 In order to remove a route, use `syz_routingRemoveRoute`.

-This manual doesn't document global effects as distinct entities because Synthizer is internally designed to allow for object reuse in future when we support per-generator effects.
-Specifically, an object like [Echo](../object_reference/echo.md) will often be able to be used in both positions.

 Many effects involve feedback and/or other long-running audio as part of their intended function.
 But while in development, it is often useful to reset an